The Adams 12 Advanced Academic & Gifted Services Department welcomes you.

 In order to provide the best possible educational opportunities to gifted children, our district advocates for a variety of gifted best practices.
 Every school in the Five Star District offers gifted programming services.
 Hulstrom K-8, our district magnet school for Advanced Academics and Gifted Education, specializes in advanced learning, gifted best practices, and 21st century skills.
 For further information, please visit our Programming page and for specifics about the GT programming offered at your child's school, contact your school's GT Coordinator.

-Please explore the pages listed in the sidebar for district information on GT Identification and Assessment, Programming, and Resources.
+Please explore the pages listed in the sidebar for district information on GT Identification and Assessment, Programming, and more Resources.